NotDesigned/FBAD_DDS/README.md

 ### C. Data Download

-You can download the datasets from the following Google driven link:
+You can download the datasets from the following Google drive link: